San-Mateo-County-Health-Epidemiology/R-User-Group/quarto-markdowns/tidy-eval.md

 This doesn’t work because you’re not accounting for tidy evaluation.
-You’re referencing the `grouping_var` as if it were an object in your enviroment when it’s not - it’s a subset of an object.
+You’re referencing the `grouping_var` as if it were an object in your environment when it’s not - it’s a subset of an object.

 ### Passing variables as arguments in a function